icewind1991/files_external_dropbox/README.md

 - Then Go to owncloud ```/settings/admin?sectionid=storage``` and Add a new storage **Dropbox**
 - Fill the details Client Id, Client Secrets from you Dropbox App page
 - Click Grant Access and then you will be redirected for OAuth login
+- After completing the OAuth you will be redirect back to Storage Section and you should see **green** mark along your storage configuration
+- That's it

 ## Dependencies
 This app depends on the flysystem adapter for dropbox which can be found here [https://github.com/Hemant-Mann/flysystem-dropbox](https://github.com/Hemant-Mann/flysystem-dropbox)